A shared passion.

-Note – Comparisons below are against values quoted in last report dated 4th April 2025.
+As of Thursday Evening Close (Note – Comparisons below are against values quoted in last report dated 20th June 2025)

 Wheat Futures Market Comparisons: